Published on 6 Jun 2019, updated August 2020.

 Why not go for some vegan tapas.
 Prettily decorated with traditional tiling and intricate lanterns that dapple the walls with light, setting the souk-like scene for an authentic Andalusian/north African (mauresque means ‘Moorish’) experience.
 For dinner, try the good-value vegan platter of meltingly soft aubergines in tomato and red wine, with tabbouleh, hummus, olives, falafel and paprika almonds, to scoop up with light, fluffy flatbread.

 Or assemble your own plates to pick at from the vegan tapas menu, including patatas a la pobre (potatoes with onion, green pepper and garlic), butterbean stew or pepper and mushroom gratin with crispy aubergine fritters.
 And don’t miss the Moroccan fresh mint teas…

 The cathedral city of Canterbury has been drawing visitors since the Middle Ages, when pilgrims visited the shrine of Thomas A’Becket.
 Get an overview of the city by walking the ancient walls, and explore the iconic 11th-century cathedral.

-Admire the mediaeval architecture as you stroll the pedestrianised cobbled high street (rated as Britain’s second healthiest last year by the Royal Society for Public Health), perhaps popping into the independent shops of all types on King’s Mile.
+Admire the mediaeval architecture as you stroll the pedestrianised cobbled high street (rated as Britain’s second healthiest in 2018 by the Royal Society for Public Health), perhaps popping into the independent shops of all types on King’s Mile.

 Where to stay